laanwj/etna_viv/doc/kernel_interface.md

 Used fields in `struct _gcoCONTEXT` from the kernel:

-- `id` is used
+- `id`
     [in] This id is used to determine wether to switch context [out] A unique id for the context is generated the first time a COMMIT is done, with context->id==0
 - `hint*` only used when `SECURE_USER` is set
-- `logical` and `bufferSize` are used
+- `logical` and `bufferSize`
-- `pipe2DIndex` is used
-    if this is set, "we have to check pipes", and the pipe is set to initialPipe if needed
+- `pipe2DIndex`: if this is set, "we have to check pipes", and the pipe is set to initialPipe if needed
-- `entryPipe` is used
-    this is the pipe that has to be active on entering the passed command buffer (and that holds at the end of the context buffer)
+- `entryPipe`: this is the pipe that has to be active on entering the passed command buffer (and that holds at the end of the context buffer)
-- `initialPipe` is used
-    this is the pipe that has to be active on entering the context command buffer
+- `initialPipe`: this is the pipe that has to be active on entering the context command buffer
-- `currentPipe` is used
-    this is the pipe that is active after the passed command buffer
+- `currentPipe`: this is the pipe that is active after the passed command buffer
-- `inUse` is used
-    value at this address is set to gcvTRUE, to mark the context as used.
+- `inUse`: value at this address is set to gcvTRUE, to mark the context as used.
 The context is "used" when a context switch happened.

 All command buffers are padded with 4 NOPs at the beginning to make place for a PIPE command if needed.
 At the end of the command buffer must be place for a LINK (1 NOP + padding).

-What are these used for?
-Seems they are the last parameters of a `LOAD_STATE` command so that it can be extended, but why?
-Was this only used for building or does the kernel also use it?
-- `lastAddress`
-- `lastSize`
-- `lastIndex`
-- `lastFixed`
-- `postCommit`
-- `buffer` (userspace buffer for what is put into logical) same as logical, except that the PIPE2D command at the end is nopped out including accompanying semaphore and stall (probably because we're using the 3D pipe)

-At least in the v2 kernel driver these fields are not used.
-They are used for building the buffer from the userspace driver, but not for using it.
+The other fields are not used by the kernel, only by the user-space driver internally for various purposes.
+This makes them uninteresting from a viewpoint of understanding the kernel interface.

 Profiling
 ===============